Ahmed-Khaled-dev/portfolio/content/blogs/gsoc-2024-final-report.md

 1. Created a detailed technical [<font color="007bff">proposal</font>](https://drive.google.com/file/d/18hf-o3tthEjumvrjy0H9CNSoODKcc1n5/view) that got me accepted into Google Summer of Code with Synfig.
 2. Automated the generation of release notes when a new GitHub release is created, eliminating manual effort for release notes creation by creating the [<font color="007bff">Release Notes Manager</font>](https://github.com/Ahmed-Khaled-dev/release-notes-manager) using C++, GitHub Actions, Git, and GitHub API.
-3. Tremendously improved the looks and structure of the release notes which will help Synfig users better understand the changes made.
+3. Significantly improved the looks and structure of the release notes which will help Synfig users better understand the changes made.
 4. Transferred the release notes to the GitHub releases' descriptions, increasing their visibility and professionalism.

 Example of automatically generated release notes from commit messages.